Summer Seminar Course Catalog

 Sunday, June 28, 6:30–9:30 p.m.

-Instructors: Jay Turner, senior world coin grader for PCGS; Dylan Dominguez, associate world coin grader for PCGS
+Instructors: Jay Turner, senior world coin grader for PCGS; and Dylan Dominguez, associate world coin grader for PCGS

 J. Designing a Numismatic Research Topic for Publication or Presentation ($70)